shankar4/Functional-Genomics/Bash tutorial.md

 Inline `code` has `back-ticks around` it.

 Math symbols: https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima, available on Chrome.
-LATEX tutorial for a writing project: http://latextrack.sourceforge.net/github-tutorial/github-tutorial.pdf <br />
+LATEX tutorial for a writing project: http://latextrack.sourceforge.net/github-tutorial/github-tutorial.pdf
-To add a blank line after a given line, add either two blank spaces at the end or
+To add a blank line after a given line, add two blank spaces at the end
-><br /> (with the quotes removed).
-See the above line example in edit mode.